jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 * reporter
 * desa

-We can use this screen to find (for example) all the records relating to cattle by typing in *cattle* in the *Look for* box, choosing *species* in the drop down box and clicking on *Search*.
+We can use this screen to find (for example) all the records relating to chickens by typing in *chicken* in the *Look for* box, choosing *species* in the drop down box and clicking on *Search*.
-Immediately, all the records with cattle recorded as the species are highlighted in the attribute table.
+Immediately, all the records with chicken recorded as the species are highlighted in the attribute table.

-However, we don't want just want cattle, we want cattle that have shown signs of diarrhoea.
+However, we don't want just chickens, we want all poultry that are recorded with 'sudden death' as the syndrome.
 To select these records, we need to use the *Advanced search* features.

 |moderate| |FA| Selecting records using SQL (Simple Query Language)